 The idea of live coding never appealed to me, because I thought it would be performatively impoverished.
 Ironically, it was the liveness that got me hooked.
 I’m now an unqualified evangelist.

 I can’t live code (I can’t really code, I am going grey trying) but this is the future.
 The performer from the night in question was Charlie Roberts (more on his work for the conference ‘ Frabjous day’ here https://qmro.qmul.ac.uk/xmlui/bitstream/handle/123456789/26177/75.pdf?sequence=1&isAllowed=y…though it now seems too rhythmic for me).

-I have since been to a number of live coding gigs, although I remain an outsider (that’s a bit like saying I’m an outsider because my blood type isn’t AB…. in fact, not even – 5% of the world are AB.
-5% of the world do not attend live coding gigs).
+I have since been to a number of live coding gigs, although I remain an outsider (that observation is a bit redundant, most of the world do not attend live coding gigs).
 I get excited about the things I get excited about, and that doesn’t mean I need to actively participate.
 I can spectate.
 Ranciere over Debord.